MKLab-ITI/pygrank/docs/userguide/setup.md

 Several popular computational backends are supported.
 To avoid bloat of the main package, these should be installed separately as needed.
-Only `"numpy"` can be used immediately out-of-the box as the default.
+Only the default`"numpy"` can be used out-of-the box.
 Find instructions on how to install and enable the rest below.

 !!! info
-    First-time users can stick to the default and skip the rest of this section.
+    First-time users can stick to the default backend and skip the rest of this section.
-    However, setting up graph analysis on GPU with respective backends can be hundreds of times faster.
+    However, setting up graph analysis on GPUs with other backends can be hundreds of times faster.

 To switch between backends, either use the `load_backend(name)` command or define an execution context that temporarily switches